- Winter, Spring, and Summer 2020 COVID-19 FAQ

 What Happens If My Petition Is Granted?

 You will be allowed to substitute culture courses for language courses to meet the requirement.
 You will meet with one of the Language Requirement Committee members to determine which courses you will use.
-(The courses must be approved in advance by a committee member.)
+These courses cannot be used to fulfill your distribution requirement.
+The courses must be approved in advance by a committee member.

 What Happens If My Petition Is Denied?